dfinity/examples/motoko/simple_to_do/README.md

 ## Demo

-1. Start a local internet computer replica by running the following command:
+1. Start the Internet Computer network locally by running the following command:

     ```bash
     dfx start
     ```

 1. Open a new terminal shell and navigate to the project directory.

+1. Register identifiers for the project by running the following command:

+    ```bash
+    dfx canister create --all
+    ```

 1. Build the project by running the following command: